tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 author: Ben Radford

 description: |
-  An experience report on getting an old Make based project to build again with Bazel and Nix.
+  Getting an old Make based project building again after 10 years with the help of Bazel and Nix.

 tags:
   - bazel